leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   During the development process I grew more and more satisfied with Ebean capabilities, I even like it more than hibernate/JPA now.
 It was a good fit for my needs, with small learning curve and almost no annoyances.
-The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in order expressions (the workaround is to use [RawSql] [10] and manual column mapping, but it defeats the whole ORM concept).
-By no means I allege Ebean is more feature-rich, faster, cleaner or simpler to use in multi module SME or JEE application, but it was good enough for my use case and didn't step on my toes during development.
+The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in `ORDER BY` statements (the workaround is to use [RawSql] [10] and manual column mapping, but it defeats the whole ORM purpose).
+By no means I allege Ebean is more feature-rich, faster, cleaner or simpler to use in multi-layered OSGi application, but it was good enough for my use case and didn't step on my toes too much during development.

   As mentioned above, Play comes with built-in [evolutions] [7] database schema migration tool, which turned out to be very handy in practice.
-The way it works in local development environment is - it tracks special directory for sql scripts and when sql scripts changes are detected it offers to changes on local development database.
+In local development environment it watches `conf/evolutions/<<ebean.server.instance>>` directory for changes and allows developer either to apply those or ignore.

   As it often is the case using agile methodologies I had to constantly update database schema during application development.
-So I had developed another small Play application to process business-analyst crafted Excel with database meta-model (sheets are database tables, columns are columns, certain meta-data gives Foreign Keys etc..) and generate database DDL and data, application model beans, DAOs and admin CRUD interface.
-That way all I had to do was to upload new version of Excel into my utility application, refresh my main application page in browser, wait a few seconds, press button to agree with database schema update and vuala, I'm ready to go.
+So I had developed another small utility application to process business-analyst crafted Excel with database meta-model (sheets are database tables, columns are columns, certain meta-data gives Foreign Keys etc..) and generate database DDL and data (in Play evolutions format), application model beans, DAOs and admin CRUD interface.
+That way all I had to do was to provide new version of Excel into my utility application, refresh my main application page in browser, wait a few seconds, press button to agree with database schema update and vuala, I'm ready to go.

   And the best part of it - it's something integrated with the platform itself, is part of natural and default workflow.
 Any other developers running application on their own local development